Law Menu

 BA (Carleton), JD (Harvard), PhD (Erasmus University Rotterdam)

 Ryan joined TRU Law in 2016.
-After law school, Ryan worked as an associate with the labour and employment practice of a large national firm in Vancouver.
-Ryan remains a non-practising member of the New York Bar.
+After law school, he worked as an associate with the labour and employment practice of a large national firm in Vancouver before going to the Netherlands to undertake his PhD work.

-Ryan’s research focuses on issues of sports law.
-In particular, he focuses on issues of human rights and integrity within sports.
-Ryan has examined the violations of international human rights law by hosts of the Olympic Games, and the International Olympic Committee’s responsibility under international law to address these violations.
-Ryan is also conducting research on eSports athletes and risks posed to the respect of their human rights.
+Ryan’s research examines issues related to sports law, particularly in the areas of human rights and integrity.
+Ryan’s PhD work examined violations of international human rights law by hosts of the Olympic Games, the International Olympic Committee’s responsibility under international law to address these violations.
+In recent years, Ryan has examined sports governance in Canada, risks to the respecting of human rights of eSport competitors, and governance issues related to the public financing of stadiums.
 Ryan also compares North American and European approaches to sports law.

-In 2021, Ryan was a Visiting Associate Professor at the University of Oregon’s School of Law, where he taught Tort Law and Sports & Human Rights.
-In 2022, Ryan was the Visiting Director of the Oregon Summer Sports Law Institute.
+Consistent with Ryan’s international approach, he has held visiting posts in the USA and Australia.
+Ryan has been a Visiting Associate Professor at the University of Oregon’s School of Law (2021 and 2022), teaching Tort Law and Sports & Human Rights.
+Ryan has also been the Visiting Director of the Oregon Summer Sports Law Institute (2022 and 2023).
+Ryan is also a Former Visiting Academic at Bond University (2023).

-Ryan currently teaches tort law and international law.
-He has taught Legislation, Administration & Policy, Employment Law, Human Rights Law, and Sports Law.
-He is a coach of the Jessup International Law Moot team, and has coached the Hockey Arbitration Competition of Canada and the National Sports Law Negotiation Moots.
+Ryan serves as the Chair of the Moots Committee and as a coach of the Jessup International Law Moot team.
+He has coached the Hockey Arbitration Competition of Canada and the National Sports Law Negotiation Moots.

 Publications